some background

 was a teacher of the year, and later organized the first education scholarship

-at UTEP for future teachers: the Matilda Amstater Shanblum Future Teacher Scholarship Fund), and a religious dayschool in El Paso.
+at UTEP for future teachers: the Matilda Amstater Shanblum Future Teacher Scholarship Fund).

 My interactive, integrated style aims to give students